bensnell/ofxRTLS/README.md

 - The Addons included in `addons.make`
 - The definition of `RTLS_ENABLE_POSTPROCESS`

-To run the examples, follow the specific setup instructions for whichever addon you are using (ofxMotive or ofxOpenVRTracker), then run.
+To run the examples, follow the specific setup instructions for whichever addon you are using, then run.

 ## Troubleshooting